The Light in the Piazza (novel): Adaptations

-Screenwriter Julius J. Epstein adapted Spencer's book for a 1962 film, directed by Guy Green.
+Screenwriter Julius J. Epstein adapted Spencer's novella into a 1962 film, titled Light in the Piazza, directed by Guy Green.
 The cast included Olivia de Havilland, Yvette Mimieux, Rossano Brazzi, and George Hamilton, who was nominated for a BAFTA Award for his performance.

-In 2003, the book inspired a musical adaptation, written by Craig Lucas and composed by Adam Guettel.
+In 2003, the novella inspired a musical adaptation, with the book written by Craig Lucas and the music and lyrics composed by Adam Guettel.